lily-liang12/Reference_Proteome_Manager/Ensembl/README.md

 ## Getting Started
 ### Prerequisites
-This program was written using Python v.3.6.2 on Windows 7.
+This program was written using Python v.3.6.2 (tested with Windows 7, 10 and macOS).
-The dependent files are "fasta_lib_Py3.py" and "reverse_fasta.py" which are required in order for "reference_proteome_manager_UniProt.py" to run.
+The dependent files are "fasta_lib_Py3.py", "reverse_fasta.py" and "all_contams_fixed.fasta"
+which are required in order for "Ensembl_proteome_manager.py" to run.
 ### Installing
 Click [here](https://www.python.org/downloads/release/python-362/) to download Python 3.6.2